animate-css/animate.css/README.md

 Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 Pull requests are the way to go here.
 I apologise in advance for the slow action on pull requests and issues.
+I only have four short rules for submitting a pull request:

+1. match the naming convention (camelCase)
+2. categorise correctly (fades, bounces, etc)
+3. use 2 space indentations
-I only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [fades, bounces, etc]) and let us see a demo of submitted animations in a [pen](http://codepen.io).
-That last one is important.
+4. let us see a demo of submitted animations in a [pen](http://codepen.io).

+CodePen is important.